cms0008/dh-memoir/_sources/part-9.md

 Besides all 37 pieces contributing to Topic 10, a whopping 15 pieces had Topic 10 as the primary topic.
 I’m thinking about something I said back when I first introduced the [topic model](part-4.md):

 > However, the piece is about my relationship with Gonzaga basketball in the midst of worsening mental health crises.
-That \[TopicModelingTool] opted to separate these felt notable — **or, was it just a reflection of my writing that I didn’t do enough in the piece to connect the two?**
+That \[Topic Modeling Tool] opted to separate these felt notable — **or, was it just a reflection of my writing that I didn’t do enough in the piece to connect the two?**

 Could it just be the case that my writing has no personality?
 That I undertook this project because I didn’t know what to do with it?
 That my writing is so segmented that it came up with nine distinct topics, but instead of settling on a tenth topic, the tool decided it needed to tell me about all the noise that is making my writing worse?
 Or…am I just undertaking an impossible endeavor of personifying technology, asking it to fix me?